intelligent-systems-course/planet-wars/README.md

 What happens if I pass a function a 'State' object, and the function changes the object?
 Do I keep an unchanged state, or does my state change as well?

+#### Object oriented programming

+What's the difference between a class and an object?
+How are these expressed in python?
+What does the _self_ keyword do?

+#### Recursion

+Briefly: a method calling itself.
+Why would this useful, and how does it work?

+#### List comprehensions

+Advanced python, but they occur ocasionally in the code.
+Useful to know.

 ## FAQ